snowplow/snowplow-golang-analytics-sdk/README.md

 ## Copyright and license

-SQL Runner is copyright 2021 Snowplow Analytics Ltd.
+Snowplow Golang Analytics SDK is copyright 2021 Snowplow Analytics Ltd.

 Licensed under the **[Apache License, Version 2.0][license]** (the "License");
 you may not use this software except in compliance with the License.